-■ The United Nations estimated world population reached 6 billion in 1999 and 7.3 billion in 2015.
-The UN now projects world population will be between 9.4 and 10 billion in 2050 and between 8.9 and 12.4 billion in 2100.
+■ The United Nations estimated world population reached 6 billion in 1999, 7 billion in 2011, and 8 billion in 2022.
+The UN now projects world population will grow to a peak of about 10.3 billion by the mid-2080s.
 It is very difficult to know for certain as many countries currently have very high fertility rates.
-Experts believe fertility rates in these areas will begin to fall - it is just a matter of when and by how much.
+Experts believe fertility rates in these countries will begin to fall - it is just a matter of when and by how much.
 It will take several generations of greatly reduced fertility rates to see a decrease in the population.